ghga-de/ghga-metadata-schema/docs/schema_markdown/Experiment_sample.md

 # Slot: sample

-One or more Samples that associated with this Experiment.
+The alias of one or more Samples that are associated with this Experiment.

 URI: [GHGA:Experiment_sample](https://w3id.org/GHGA/Experiment_sample)